-Clicker Training Your Dog – The Basics
+How to Get Started With Clicker Training Your Dog

 The Basics of Clicker Training Your Dog

 When training your dog it’s nice to have some nifty little tricks up your sleeve.
 A clicker can be that ace up your sleeve when it comes to teaching your dog what you want from him.
-You can find dog clickers at any pet store, and they cost about 2$.
+You can find dog clickers at any pet store, and they usually cost about 5$.

 Clickers are little plastic boxes you hold in your hand, you press down on the metal tongue to make the clicking noise.
 When training your dog the idea is to click at the exact moment they perform the desired action.
 It works so well with dogs by clearly communicating when they’re doing the right thing.